Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image depicts an electronic circuit schematic.
-The schematic is divided into two main sections:
+The image shows a schematic diagram of an electronic circuit, likely created using a circuit design software.
+The diagram is displayed on a grid background, which is typical for such software to help with component placement and alignment.

+### Components and Connections:
-1. **Left Section:**
+1. **Power Supplies:**
-   - This section contains two voltage sources labeled V7 and V8.
+   - There are two voltage sources labeled `V7` and `V8`.
-   - V7 is connected to a node labeled "PPA" and has parameters vdc=vdd and ac=1.
+   - `V7` is connected to a node labeled `PPA` and has parameters `vdc=vdd` and `ac=1`.
-   - V8 is connected to a node labeled "BGR" and has parameters vdc=vss.
+   - `V8` is connected to a node labeled `VSS` and has a parameter `vdc=vss`.
-   - Both voltage sources are connected to a common ground.

-2. **Right Section:**
+2. **Ground Connection:**
+   - The ground symbol is connected to the bottom node of `V7`.

+3. **BGR Circuit:**
-   - This section contains a more complex circuit enclosed in a green rectangle labeled "BGR Circuit."
+   - The main part of the diagram is enclosed in a green rectangle labeled `BGR Circuit`, which stands for Bandgap Reference Circuit.
-   - The circuit includes two current sources at the top, connected to resistors in series.
+   - Inside the BGR Circuit, there are two current sources connected in parallel, each with a resistor in series.
+   - The top node of the left current source is connected to the `PPA` node.
+   - The top node of the right current source is connected to a node labeled `V_BGR`.
-   - The resistors are connected to a node labeled "V_BGR."
+   - The bottom nodes of both current sources are connected to a common node at the bottom of the BGR Circuit.

+4. **Resistors:**
+   - There are two resistors inside the BGR Circuit, each connected in series with the current sources.
+   - The resistors are connected to the `PPA` and `V_BGR` nodes.

+5. **Output Node:**
+   - The node labeled `V_BGR` is connected to an output node labeled `V_BGR` outside the BGR Circuit.
-   - The node "V_BGR" is connected to a capacitor labeled "C0" which is grounded.
+   - This output node is connected to a capacitor labeled `C0`, which is grounded.
-   - The bottom part of the circuit includes additional components and connections, forming a more intricate design.

-The entire schematic is drawn on a black background with a grid pattern, which is typical for electronic design automation (EDA) tools.
-The connections and components are color-coded for clarity, with red, green, and blue lines representing different parts of the circuit.
+6. **Labels and Annotations:**
+   - The nodes and components are labeled with various annotations such as `PPA`, `V_BGR`, `VSS`, and `BGR Circuit`.
+   - The current sources and resistors inside the BGR Circuit are not explicitly labeled with values.

+### Summary:
+The schematic represents a Bandgap Reference Circuit, which is a common circuit used to generate a stable reference voltage that is independent of temperature and supply voltage variations.
+The circuit includes voltage sources, current sources, resistors, and a capacitor, all interconnected to achieve the desired reference voltage output.
 ```

 **Figure 45: Schematic of tb\_bgr cell testbench**